 In an article published June 20 in the spring 2016 issue of the Journal of Agriculture, Food Systems, and Community Development, Chuck Grigsby, marketing specialist with the UT Center for Profitable Agriculture, and Chad Hellwinckel, research assistant professor of agricultural and resource economics, compared the transportation efficiencies of the conventional and local fruit and vegetable transportation networks in the Knoxville-area surrounding the University’s flagship campus.

 After systematically studying the transportation efficiency of local farmers in the Knoxville region, the researchers highlight two main factors that impacted local farmers’ competitive advantage in transportation:

-1. Farms located within 25 miles of the downtown market tend to deliver their produce to market at least as efficiently as conventionally distributed foods from California; and
+1. Farms located within 25 miles of the downtown market tend to deliver their produce to the market or a fresh produce grocery store at least as efficiently as conventionally distributed foods from California; and

 2. More distant farms need to scale up their production and distribution operations to remain within the competitive transportation zones.

 3. Defining travel distance thresholds of cities could provide policy-makers with useful information in planning land use and infrastructure investment projects for local food systems and for designating sustainable geographic boundaries for local food economies.

 “We started by asking a simple question,” says co-author Chuck Grigsby.
 “Can local farmers transport their products to market as efficiently as foods transported from distant locations, such as California, Florida or Texas?
 We found that in some cases the answer to this question is, “yes” but local farmers’ competitiveness largely depended on their travel distance to market and their production and distribution scales.”